 For a great, concise review, read Abigail’s review of the Hunger Games books.
 Abigail is a lovely young woman, our former babysitter and pastor’s daughter.
 She does a great job articulating the themes of the book.

-Katniss isn’t your average strong, fearless woman lead.
+Katniss isn’t your average strong, fearless woman leader.
 She’s a down-to-earth get-things-done kind of gal who is scared, but willing to do what needs to be done to protect her family.
 Peeta is a bit on the wimpy side (as he is in the books) but Gale is certainly a strong male character.
-Gale isn’t seen much in this movie, but will be more prominant in the sequals…and in case you’re wondering, I’m Team Gale 🙂
+Gale isn’t seen much in this movie, but will be more prominent in the sequels…and in case you’re wondering, I’m Team Gale 🙂

 Having only read the books once (and not recently), I’m in no position to compare the movie adaptation to the books.
 I will say I enjoyed the movie, but am not in any particular hurry to see it again (though my kids are).
 Enoch (12) will be allowed to watch the movie when the DVD comes out this fall.